 Relax Yourself Off a Plateau

-Stress is often overlooked as a reason people hit weight loss plateaus, but it is one of the worst offenders because it affects your ability to sleep as well as sabotages your willpower when it comes to your diet.
-Prevention‘s solution is to take up meditation, citing a study published in Obesity Reviews that showed meditation had positive effects on all three types of stress-related eating: emotional eating, binge eating, and overeating.
+Stress is often overlooked as a reason people hit weight loss plateaus, but it is one of the worst offenders because it not only affects your ability to sleep, but it also sabotages your willpower when it comes to your diet.
+Prevention‘s solution is to take up meditation, citing a study published in Obesity Reviews that showed the positive effects of meditation on all three types of stress-related eating: emotional eating, binge eating, and overeating.
 The recommendation when stress over anything including a plateau makes you think you want or need to eat is to take 5 minutes to empty your mind, focus on relaxing one body part at a time starting with your toes and working up to your head, and just concentrating on inhaling and exhaling fully and deeply.

 Stay tuned–next week we’ll talk about an effective way to bust through plateaus.